The spaces of rational curves on del Pezzo threefolds of degree one: -conics on del Pezzo threefolds of degree

 Next we will prove that the locus parametrizing the union of distinct free $H$-lines is irreducible.
-We will prepare the following two lemmas: \begin{lemm} Assume that $X$ is general in its moduli.
+One difficulty here is that the evaluation map $M_{0, 1}(X, 1) \to X$ does not admit an irreducible general fiber.
+To overcome this issue we will prepare the following two lemmas: \begin{lemm} Assume that $X$ is general in its moduli.
 Let $M_{0, 1}(X, 1)=\mathcal R_1^{(1)}$.
 Let $N \subset \mathcal R_1^{(1)} \times_X \mathcal R_1^{(1)}$ be the closure of the locus parametrizing the union of two free $H$-lines $l_1 + l_2$ with a marked intersection point such that $l_1$ and $l_2$ meet at exactly two points.
 Then $N$ is irreducible. \end{lemm}

 \begin{proof} Let $l_1 + l_2$ be the union of general two free $H$-lines meeting each other at exactly two points.
 Then there exists a unique $H' \in |H|$ such that $H'$ contains both $l_1$ and $l_2$.
 Since $H$-lines are general, $H'$ is also general proving that $H'$ is a smooth del Pezzo surface of degree $1$.
 Then one can find a blow down $\beta : H' \to \widetilde{H}'$ to a degree $2$ del Pezzo surface such that